callihiggins/IMA-FE/21_nov18_day21/README.md

 ## Homework

 * If you think of feedback for someone else, add it as a comment to their PDF in Discord
-* Keep working on your final!
-Aim to have worked through your data fetching by next Tuesday.
+* Start your midterms- aim to have your basic html and css finished by next class even if you are using dummy data